Nikoleta-Koleva/Inventory-Management-System-with-Spring-Boot-JPL/README.md

 Inventory Management System application that allows the user to add a store, products related to it, and create a supplier which can be used by all stores.
+Supports CRUD operations on the data.

-The project utilizes JDK 21, Spring Boot, Jakarta Persistence Layer (JPL) and for the database, SQL and MySQL workbench is used.
+The project utilizes Java, Spring Boot, Jakarta Persistence Layer (JPL), SQL, MySQL workbench and Maven.

 There is an ERD image included in the db folder, as well as a workbench model file and sql schema creation/data insertion scripts.